btoll/benjamintoll.com/content/post/git_hook_pattern.md

     └── pytest.sh
 </pre>

-I knew that this approach would suit well my purposes, so I promptly stole it.
+I knew that this approach would suit well my purposes, so [I promptly stole it].

 Enough chatter, let's see an example.